Present status: Restored and operational.

 RT1784 was delivered to London Transport on 9th June 1950 as a 56-seat Central Area bus, fitted with the later, standard-type body without the roof-mounted number box and was classified 3RT8.
 It entered service at Leyton garage on 14th June.
 Details of subsequent garage allocations and routes worked will be found on the next page.

 RT1784 was sold to H&C Transport, of Garston, Hertfordshire in April 1963, who purchased a number for resale.
-H&C sold the bus to Lloyd’s of Nuneaton (who ran quite a number of the type on local services) in April and it remained there for the next ten years.
+H&C sold the bus to Lloyd’s of Nuneaton (who ran quite a number of the type on factory services) in April and it remained there for the next ten years.
 The vehicle entered preservation in 1973, passing through a couple of owners before purchase by the RT1784 Preservation Group of Enfield in April 1983.

 RT1784 was repainted into 1950’s livery during 2002 to participate (along with RF433) in the Queen’s Golden Jubilee Tour at Bushy Park, Hampton Court in June.